GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/perimeter/securitycontrols.md

 Role policies for accounts are being set in this package
 * Settings for roles and privs assigned (only for GCP custom role allowing access to SDN)

-# TBD by Craig/Aaron
-AC-5 - SEPARATION OF DUTIES

-Settings for roles and what org roles correspond to FortiGate roles
+* Settings for roles and what org roles correspond to FortiGate roles

 ### AC-17(1), REMOTE ACCESS | AUTOMATED MONITORING / CONTROL
 The information system monitors and controls remote access methods.